iainsproat/iain-nodejs/README.md

 ### Add new dependencies

-To add new Python package dependencies to the project, use the following:
+To add new Yarn package dependencies to the project, use the following:
 `$ yarn add <package-name>`

 ### Change launch variables